Navumra21/Navumra21/README.md

 Hi, I am Nav, a Precision Machining enthusiast.
-I also have a keen interst in all things tech and graphic design.
+I also have a keen interst in all things tech, finance and graphic design.

 <!---
 Navumra21/Navumra21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.